 Use room temperature cream cheese

 It’s very important to bring your cream cheese to the room temperate so that it doesn’t get lumpy in the batter.
-Room temperature eggs and sour cream also help to produce the best results.
+Room temperature eggs and sour cream also help to ensure the smooth texture.
 If you forget to take the cream cheese out in advance, just place it on a microwave-safe plate and microwave 20 seconds at a time until softened (about 1-2 minutes in total).

 The best ratio